-3.1 Measure the length of the metal rods
+3.1 Measure the length of a metal rod

-Using only the special ruler, measure the length of each piece 5 times.
+Using only the special ruler, measure the length of a metal rod 5 times.
 Don't forget to include the errors on your measurements.
-When you are finished, average the values to get a better measure of the pieces true length.
-Next, use your metal ruler to measure your pieces again.
+When you are finished, average the values to get a better measure of the rods true length.
+Next, use your metal ruler to measure your metal rod again.
 Measure 5 times as before and compute the average to refine your measured value.
 Calculate the uncertainty of your final measurement (the "Error on the Mean").